DevExpress-Examples/reporting-winforms-bind-mdb-with-select-query/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T437883)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to Bind a Report to a Microsoft Access Database Using SelectQuery in Code
+# Reporting for WinForms - How to Bind a Report to a Microsoft Access Database Using SelectQuery in Code

 This example creates the data source that retrieves data from an .MDB file using the SQL query created in code, and displays data in a simple report created at runtime.